 Delta, Kappa variants surge in Italy to nearly 17% of cases, health institute says

+(Corrects headline, first paragraph to show Kappa variant is not a subtype of Delta)

-MILAN (Reuters) - The Delta coronavirus variant and its sibling Kappa have surged in Italy in the past month, accounting for nearly 17% of total COVID-19 cases, the national health institute ISS said on Friday.
+MILAN (Reuters) -The Delta and Kappa coronavirus variants have surged in Italy in the past month, accounting for nearly 17% of total COVID-19 cases, the national health institute ISS said on Friday.

 “Cases of the Kappa and Delta variants...rose from 4.2% in May to 16.8% in June”, based on data extracted on June 21, the institute said.